nextcloud/docker/README.md

 In our [examples](https://github.com/nextcloud/docker/tree/master/.examples) section we have an example for a fully automated setup using a reverse proxy, a container for [Let's Encrypt](https://letsencrypt.org/) certificate handling, database and Nextcloud.
 It uses the popular [nginx-proxy](https://github.com/nginx-proxy/nginx-proxy) and [acme-companion](https://github.com/nginx-proxy/acme-companion) containers.
 Please check the according documentations before using this setup.

 # First use
-When you first access your Nextcloud, the setup wizard will appear and ask you to choose an administrator account username, password and the database connection.
+When you first access your Nextcloud, the setup wizard will appear and ask you to choose an administrator account username, password and the database connection (unless of course you've provided all the necessary auto-config config values ahead of time).

 For the database use `db` as host and `nextcloud` as table and user name.
 Also enter the password you chose in your `compose.yaml` file.

 # Update to a newer version
 Updating the Nextcloud container is done by pulling the new image, throwing away the old container and starting the new one.